artemcm/swift-evolution/proposals/0nnn-const-values.md

 ## **Proposed Solution**

 The proposal is to add a new attribute `@const` that will be used to annotate properties, local variables, function parameters, and function declarations as having an additional requirement to be known at compile time or be able to be evaluated at compile time to a constant value.
 If a `@const` property or variable is initialized with a runtime value, the compiler will emit an error.
 The `@const` attribute can also be used to annotate specific expressions which must be compile-time evaluable to a constant value by the compiler.
 If a `@const` expression or function contain code that the compiler cannot symbolically evaluate at compile-time for all possible constant-value inputs, the compiler will emit an error.
-The attribute participates in name mangling.
 Accesses to `@const` variables are done via an addressor function which returns a consistent address of an immutable value.

 For example, a `@const` property can provide the compiler and relevant tooling build-time knowledge of a type-specific value: